ajkd/Traffic-Light-Control-Using-Image-Processing-With-openCV/README.md

-# Smart Trafic Light Control System
+## Smart Trafic Light Control System

+### Objective :
+   ffff
-Objective: To control traffic lights efficiently based on traffic congestion.
+  To control traffic lights efficiently based on traffic congestion.
 How it works
 Time sharing based but efficiency is achieved by considering the following techniques